datacite/doi-resolution-stats/README.md

 * "log.root.path" the root path of a directory containing .gz log files as supplied by cnri (default = /var/datacite-stats)
 * "log.ignore.ip" a collection of requestor IP addresses to ignore when parsing log files (default = empty list)
+* ehcache can be configured in ehcache.xml in the resources directory.
+Default is a LRU in memory cache.

 The app looks in root path directory and all it's sub-directories and recursively searches for .gz files which are then examined and loaded.

 Loading data (work in progress - should work)
 ============
 POST an empty request to /admin/reload.
-This will start the reload job.
-Once finished, GET /admin/reload will return a sumary of the most recent reload job.
+This will start the reload job and return HTTP 202 Accepted, if the job is already running the server will return HTTP status 102.
+Once finished, GET /admin/reload will return a summary of the most recent reload job.

 Issues
 ======